-10 Ways To Reduce Your Plastic Waste
+10 Ways To Reduce Your Plastic Waste in a Plastic Rich World

 It is estimated that UK citizens produce on average 76kg of plastic waste a year.
 With plastic taking hundreds of years to degrade, it is up to us to try and reduce the amount of plastic pollution in order to protect and improve the environment for future generations.
 The easiest way everyone can start this is at home.
 By making small changes in our lifestyle habits, we can greatly reduce our personal plastic wastage and start making the difference we need to see in the world.